twaclaw/pi-k8s/README.md

 Kubernetes (k8s) is an awesome tool.
 It is also a complex beast.
 Most of the time, developers don't have to deal with the complexity of setting up a cluster; it is possible to use a single node solution (such as [Minikube](https://github.com/kubernetes/minikube) or [microk8s](https://microk8s.io/)), or one of the fully-managed cluster solutions offered by major cloud providers.
 In the former case, the complexity of creating a cluster is non-existent (there is not cluster), and in the latter case is taken care of by the vendor.

- Then why to bother setting up your own cluster?
+ Then, why to bother setting up your own cluster?
 Full control solutions (e.g. kubeadm, kubespray) are more flexible and provide finer tunning possibilities.
 Doing it on a small [Raspberry Pi Cluster](https://github.com/twaclaw/pi-cluster) is mainly for the sake of learning and having fun.

 ## Prerequisites